techcsispit/Covid19Tracker/README.md

-# Hacktoberfest COVID-19 Tracker
+# COVID-19 Tracker

-Welcome to the Hacktoberfest COVID-19 Tracker repository!
+Welcome to the COVID-19 Tracker repository!
 We're excited to have you as a potential contributor to our COVID-19 tracking application built with React.

 ![Project Demo](demo.gif)